NuGet/Home/designs/FloatingVersions-In-PMUI.md

 Should we allow people to install package versions within a custom range without overwriting the project file?

 We will not allow users to install package versions within a custom range without overwriting the project file.
 The project file version is a statement of intent and the version resolved should be resolved the same regardless whether you are installing it through the Package Manager UI, the command line or hand editing.

+Currently we don’t display any package related warning in the PM UI.

+During the implementation we will ensure that the UI is properly accessible as suggested in (<https://github.com/NuGet/NuGet.Client/blob/dev/docs/feature-guide.md#visual-studio-ui-considerations>)

 ### References